Movie Scientist Blogathon 2016- The Menacing Altruism of Boris Karloff!

 CapturFiles_26

 Ann desperately calls her brother Stephen for help.
 Ann and Stephen were raised without a father, and Ann never married the man who got her pregnant.
 She and Bunny have depended on Stephen to take care of them.
 Brother Stephen becomes enraged by the carelessness of the school’s staff, but Scotland Yard begins to investigate the matter.
-In walks police superintendent Newhouse acted thoughtfully by Laurence Olivier assisted by Sergeant Andrews played by Clive Revill.
+In walks, police superintendent Newhouse acted thoughtfully by Laurence Olivier assisted by Sergeant Andrews played by Clive Revill.
 Newhouse begins searching through the Lake’s belongings and the details of their lives trying to uncover what seems to be a mystery as to whether the child ever existed at all.
-He discovers that Ann once had an imaginary childhood daughter named Bunny, but even more odd is that there seems to be no presence of Bunny’s belongings at the Lake’s residence.
+He discovers that Ann once had an imaginary childhood daughter named Bunny, but even odder is that there seems to be no presence of Bunny’s belongings at the Lake’s residence.

 CapturFiles_57